5 Minute Read

 Your Tax Refund vs. Your Debt

 First up: student loan debt.
-The average student loan balance is $29,000, and we’re estimating interest at about 6.2%.
-With a monthly payment of $322, you’ll pay on that student loan for 10 years and shell out a total of nearly $39,000 in principal and interest.
+The average student loan balance is over $30,000, according to the Federal Reserve, and we’re estimating interest at about 6.2%.
+With a monthly payment of $336, you’ll pay on that student loan for 10 years and shell out more than $40,000 total in principal and interest.

-If you put your entire $2,800 tax refund on your student loan balance, you’ll pay off your loan one year and three months sooner and save more than $2,000 in interest.
+If you put your entire $2,800 tax refund toward your student loan balance, you’ll pay off your loan 14 months sooner and save nearly $2,000 in interest.

 Now, let’s take things a step further.
 A $2,800 tax refund isn’t really a windfall.
 It’s simply the government giving you back your money—money you could have been using all year long to pay extra on your debt.
 Don’t wait until next year to get your money back.
-Adjust your withholding today so you can bring home an extra $233 a month ($2,800/12) starting with your next paycheck!
+Work with a tax consultant to adjust your withholding today so you can bring home an extra $233 a month ($2,800/12) starting with your next paycheck!

 Use that $233 to pay extra each month on the remaining balance of your student loan debt.
-You’ll pay it off in three years and five months instead of 10 years.
-And you’ll save $8,600 in interest!
+You’ll pay it off in four years and eight months instead of 10 years.
+And you’ll save $6,000 in interest!

 That’s how you put a tax refund to work!
 Here’s how that same scenario can work on your other debts:

-Credit cards: Current average credit card debt per household is $15,762 at 15.16% interest (holy cow!).
-At the minimum payment of 4% of the balance, it will take you more than 13 years to pay it off.
-But, if you pay $2,800 on the balance when you get your refund check then increase your monthly payment by $233, you’ll knock that sucker out in 17 months!
+Credit cards: Households with debt currently owe an average of $16,748 in credit card debt, according to a study by NerdWallet.
+Holy cow!
+At the minimum payment of 4% of the balance, it will take you almost 14 years to pay it off with a 15% interest rate.
+But, if you pay $2,800 on the balance when you get your refund check and increase your monthly payment by $233, you’ll knock that sucker out in 21 months!
 Plus, you’ll save yourself $5,600 in interest!

-Car loans: The average used car loan is $18,850 at 8.8% interest.
+Car loans: The latest Experian research shows that the average used car loan is $19,329 at 8.5% interest.
 Most people finance their cars for five years, although the average term is creeping toward six.
-With your one-time $2,800 payment followed by your increased monthly payments, you’ll pay your wheels off in about half the time and save more than $3,000 in interest.
+With your one-time $2,800 payment followed by your increased monthly payments, you’ll pay your wheels off in about half the time and save more than $1,700 in interest.

 You May Also Like

-Home loan: The average mortgage balance is $168,200 with a 4% interest rate and a 30-year term.
-With your tax refund and increased monthly payment, you’ll pay off your home more than 11 years early and save almost $50,000 in interest!
+Home loan: The average mortgage balance is $176,200 with a 4% interest rate and a 30-year term, according to NerdWallet.
+With your tax refund and increased monthly payment, you’ll pay off your home more than 10 years early and save over $50,000 in interest!

 Roll That Refund Into Retirement

 As long as you have at least $1,000 in a starter emergency fund, there’s no reason not to use your tax refund to get rid of your debt.
-For folks who are out of debt and have their full emergency fund, their tax refund can do great things for their retirement account.
+For folks who are out of debt and have three to six months of expenses saved, their tax refund can do great things for their retirement account.
+Plus, your tax consultant can help you adjust your withholding so you keep more of your money every month!

 With an initial investment of $2,800 followed by monthly contributions of $233, you could add $555,000 to your nest egg over 30 years!
-That’s a total of $83,800 of your money and more than $465,000 growth.
+That’s a total of $86,700 of your money and more than $465,000 of growth .
 That’s one way to catch up if you’re feeling behind on your retirement savings goals!

 We can put you in touch with a tax expert Dave recommends in your area so you can get going on your debt snowball or retirement fund as soon as possible.
-Get in touch with your tax professional today!
+Find a tax consultant near you today!